School & Child Care Sensitive Sites

 What the Healthy Schools Act Requires for Schools

-- Identify an IPM Coordinator: The IPM Coordinator is a school district employee who helps to ensure that the district is meeting the requirements of the Healthy Schools Act (HSA).
+- Identify an IPM Coordinator: The IPM Coordinator is a school district employee who helps to ensure that the district is meeting the requirements of the HSA.

 - Create an IPM plan: An IPM plan provides information about how pests are managed at each school district.
 The IPM Plan must be posted on the school district website; if a school district does not have a website, then the IPM plan must be sent home to all parents and staff.